JillYeh08/THE-Top-5-Best-Taiwanese-Foods/README.md

 ***

- Every time I visit Taiwan, I'm the most excited to eat authentic Taiwanese food that are both cheap and so good.
+ Every time I visit Taiwan, I'm most excited to eat authentic Taiwanese dishes that are both cheap and so good.
 I have many favorites but here are some of the simplest staple dishes that I think everyone should try!

  <h2> <a id="Large Intestine Vermicelli"> 1.
 Large Intestine Vermicelli </a> </h2>